 For Angela, that means keeping a list of “The Little Things That I Love,” which she adds to or reads whenever she’s feeling stressed.

 Rachel took her father’s advice and starts her day with a gratitude journal.
 “It’s a great way to overcome the natural negativity bias that we have, and I know mine can get on overdrive during these difficult times.
 I try to write five simple things that I’m grateful for, and this helps me to feel more present and grounded in my body.”

 Ok, so expressing more gratitude is all well and good, but what about those moments when you just want to indulge in a bit of instant self-gratification?
 Granted, not the positive kind of ion I’ve been writing about, but admittedly the kind I’ve been drawn to of late.
 Hint: wine and chocolate.

 As one of my favorite Wall Street Journal columnists, Jason Gay, put it: “Life is routinely beautiful, but I think we can all concede that, at the moment, life is fairly meh.”
 Some days, “meh” may be putting it mildly.

-Nonetheless, Jason gave me a glimmer of hope in a recent column, which shared good news from a recent study at the University of Zurich and Radboud University in the Netherlands concluding that “short-term, ‘hedonistic’ pleasures lead to at least as much happiness as longer-term accomplishments.”
-For Jason, that translated into an acknowledgement that “it’s OK to occasionally lie on the couch and eat chips and whipped cream from a bottle.”
+Nonetheless, Jason gave me a glimmer of hope in a recent column.
+It shared good news from a recent study at the University of Zurich and Radboud University in the Netherlands concluding that “short-term, ‘hedonistic’ pleasures lead to at least as much happiness as longer-term accomplishments.”
+For Jason, that translated to “it’s OK to occasionally lie on the couch and eat chips and whipped cream from a bottle.”